Doug is an active trader of stocks, bonds, and commodities, as well as an experienced non-fiction writer.

-Next Earnings Date – Here is the date for the next time this company will publish their earnings report to the general stock market.
-In this case, it appears AT&T will next publish their earnings report on April 26th, 2016.
+Here is the date for the next time this company will publish its earnings report to the general stock market.
+In this case, it appears AT&T will next publish its earnings report on April 26th, 2016.

-52wk Range – As you expected, this is the range of stock prices from the last 52 weeks.
-The end numbers for both the 52wk Range and Day’s Range are 39.60, because this is the highest the stock got in that time.
-This shows us that the AT&T stock reached its 52 week peak earlier today.
-The 52wk Range in this case is 30.97 to 39.60, and highlights that AT&T has performed very well over the past year.
+As you would expect, this is the range of stock prices from the last 52 weeks.
+The end numbers for both the 52wk Range and Day’s Range are 39.60 because this is the highest the stock got in that time.
+This shows us that the AT&T stock reached its 52-week peak earlier today.
+The 52wk Range, in this case, is 30.97 to 39.60 and highlights that AT&T has performed very well over the past year.
 It has increased its stock price by over 20 percent in the last 52 weeks, which is great news for AT&T investors.

-Volume – This number refers to how much trading took place in the day in question.
-How many shares of AT&T were traded in this day?
+This number refers to how much trading took place on the day in question.
+How many shares of AT&T were traded on this day?
 25,894,974 according to the stock quote.
-If you are new to the stock market world, this number may show you just how much trading takes place every single day, especially with regards to the shares of major companies.
+If you are new to the stock market world, this number may show you just how much trading takes place every single day, especially with regard to the shares of major companies.

-P/E (ttm) – In simple terms, the P/E ratio is a valuation ratio that shows us the company’s current share price in comparison to the per-share earnings.
-It is the market value per share / earnings per share.
+In simple terms, the P/E ratio is a valuation ratio that shows us the company’s current share price in comparison to the per-share earnings.
+It is the market value per share divided by the earnings per share.

 The calculation for EPS is as follows:

-Div & Yield – This number refers to the dividend paid out by a company on their stocks.
+This number refers to the dividend paid out by a company on its stocks.
 In this example, we see that AT&T pays out dividends of $1.92 per quarter, which is 4.94% of their earnings for that period.
-If you bought AT&T stock, you would see yourself earn roughly $1.92 x 4 or $7.68 per share in dividends.
+If you bought AT&T stock, you would earn roughly $1.92 x 4 or $7.68 per share in dividends.

-The chart above shows the 10 price movement of the stock price for AT&T. Note the big dip during the 2008 and 2009 Great Recession.
-The red and green bars at the bottom of the graph show the volume of trades.
-The blue diamonds at the bottom of the chart show when the quarterly dividends were given to shareholders.
+The chart above shows the movement of the stock price for AT&T. The red and green bars at the bottom of the graph show the volume of trades.
+You can see the stock price chart for AT&T on Yahoo Finance.